raspberrypilearning/electricity-generation/en/step_6.md

 --- /task ---

 You will need to title the variable.
 In order to create a variable which contains a value specific to the country you have chosen, you will also need to ensure the variable you are creating is for this sprite only.
-Even though the other sprites also have a variable titled 'nonrenewable't hey are also unique to those countries.
+Even though the other sprites also have a variable titled 'nonrenewable' they are also unique to those countries.
 The **3rd Country** nonrenewable variable will hold its own unique value for that resource for your chosen country.

 --- task ---